Caleb-Management/OtterlyCaleb/README.md

 - 👋 Hi, I’m @Krissmetic29
 - 👀 I’m interested in D&D, Destiny 2 and a bunch of other sci-fi/fantasy media.
-My hobbies are drawing, gaming, petting animals and baking occasionally.
 - 🌱 I’m currently learning Python at the very basic level, hoping to eventually start learning other programming languages.
-- 💞️ I’m not looking to collaborate on anything yet.
 - 📫 How to reach me: kiversenjenssen@gmail.com

 <!---